vinc/vinc.cc/src/wisdom/quotes.html.md

 > Empty yourself of everything.
 > Let the mind become still.
-> The ten thousand things rise and fall while the self watches their return.
+> The ten thousand things arise together and we watch their return.
 > They grow and flourish and then return to the source.
 > Returning to the source is stillness, which is the way of nature.